 This interview is taking place in one of your recent projects, the bar and pizza joint in Saint-Gilles called Fight Club.
 Obviously, the name can’t help but make one think of the movie.
 What is your relation to cinema?

 I grew up in a family of ambitious movie makers, I did cinema studies and during different periods in my life I worked in the field, on short movies, feature movies and documentaries.
-Thanks to these experiences, I’ve developed a way of understanding spaces and settings, lighting and the variety of elements needed to create an intriguing atmosphere.
+Thanks to these experiences, I’ve developed a way of understanding spaces and settings, lighting and the elements needed to create an intriguing atmosphere.
 In my work with restaurants, I feel very inspired by cinema.
-Like this place which is built around some ideas I got from watching the latest James Bond movie, with surfaces in wood and metal.
-Lighting is the most important element and that approach I have from cinema.
-The work of the lighting director and the gaffers on a film set is central to how the atmosphere will turn out.
-They decide what will look beautiful.
+Like this place which is built around some ideas I got from watching the latest James Bond movie.
+Lighting is the most important element in movie making and I’ve adopted that approach from cinema.
+The work of the lighting director and the gaffers is central to how the atmosphere will turn out; they decide what will look beautiful.

-Let’s take a look at your CV which is rather long as you began your first project about 30 years ago.
+Let’s run an eye over your CV which is rather long as you began your first project about 30 years ago.

 As a developer of restaurant concepts, what is your role exactly?
 How many aspects around the interior and the food are you involved in?

 All of it basically.
-Firstly, I consider the location of the spot, what kind of urban environment and area are we in.
+Firstly, I consider the location of the spot and what kind of urban environment we are in.
 This question is very important in terms of pricing.
 Then we decide what kind of food and drinks we would like to propose.
 And then we build the scenography up around that.
+The concepts have to be immediately readable from the outside.
 Fight Club for example is perfect for Saint-Gilles; it probably wouldn’t have worked as well in Jette or Laeken which are more residential and calm neighborhoods.
-The concepts have to be immediately readable from the outside.
-The longer I’ve worked in the industry, the more involved I’ve been in the kitchen and the products.
+The longer I’ve worked in the industry, the more involved I’ve become in the kitchen and the products.
 Deciding which suppliers to work with and understanding the importance of communicating where the ingredients come from.
-This is essential to many customers nowadays.
-And it makes my job so much more interesting too.
+This is essential to many customers nowadays and it makes my job much more interesting too.
 Only recently did I discover the pleasure of Vermouth and we decided that this should be a stable drink at Fight Club.
 We have put time in finding some unusual and tasty bottles for the menu.

 Being involved in so many projects, you must be working a lot.
 How do you organize your time?

 I have a great team.
-I’m not doing any administration, I am on the floor, taking care of the relations in all directions, the teams in the various places and all the partners.
+I’m not involved in administration, rather on the floor, taking care of the relations in all directions, the teams and all the partners.
 I offer a lot of myself.
-I’m on my bike daily, in between restaurants.
-I visit them 2-3 times per week, trying to not stay too long as I don’t want to interrupt, just checking in to see how they’re doing and if they need my advice or input.
+Daily, I'm on my bike, in between restaurants, visiting them 2-3 times per week, trying to not stay too long as I don’t want to interrupt, just checking in to see how they’re doing and if they need my advice or input.
 I try the food and give my opinion.
-I’m not into big meetings, I’m more into the direct and daily contact.
-We’re about to set up a company with another associate which will be a new and great adventure.
+Big meetings are not my thing, I prefer the direct and daily contact.
+We’re about to set up a company with another associate which will be a great new adventure.
 With a lot of demand, we need to be more people in charge.
 It’s a good thing to let your ego rest a bit and share the ideas with a solid team.
-I am good at initiating and linking different people and afterwards I have to let them do their thing.
-I guard the red thread though.
-I’m very aware of the chance I have, with good partners and collaborators.
+I initiate and connect different people and afterwards I have to let them do their thing, just guarding the red thread.
+I’m aware of the chance I have, with good partners and collaborators.
 Without them I couldn’t do it.

 You’re mainly working on restaurants in Brussels.
 In your eyes, what is special about the food and restaurant scene here?